Kappa-Dev/KappaTools/README.md

 optional dependency of KaSim with new capabilities and will recompile everything enabling them!

 Nothing worked so far.
 Well, you're pretty much on your own...
-Kappa tools depend upon the OCaml native compiler version 4.02.3 or above as well as _ocamlbuild_, _findlib_, _Lwt_ (>= 2.6.0) and _Yojson_ libraries.
+Kappa tools depend upon the OCaml native compiler version 4.02.3 or above as well as _ocamlbuild_, _findlib_, _Lwt_ (>= 2.6.0) , _Fmt_, _Logs_ and _Yojson_ libraries.
 Find any way to install them and you'll be only a `make all` away from getting Kappa binaries...

 ## Usage